Glossary

 Deployment

-The process of uploading and activating device scripts to the edge network.
-Creates a new immutable version.
+The process of uploading and activating device scripts on your server.
+Creates a new immutable version, stored under DATA_DIR/scripts/.

 E